valerapon/musicCorrector/README.md

 # musicCorrector

-Oberton - to delete spectrum point lower then factor
+<strong>Oberton</strong> - to delete spectrum point lower then factor
-Change - to move spectrum to specified position
+<strong>Change</strong> - to move spectrum to specified position
-Equalizer - to multiply spectrum on linear function
+<strong>Equalizer</strong> - to multiply spectrum on linear function

 ### How to compile:
 g++ Obertor.cpp Music/Music.cpp -o Oberton